Insider Buying: CEO Anthony Ha - GuruFocus.com

 On May 24, 2023, Anthony Hayes, CEO of Dominari Holdings Inc (DOMH, Financial), purchased 2,000 shares of the company's stock.
-This move is part of a broader trend of insider buying at Dominari Holdings Inc, which has seen 26 insider buys over the past year, with no insider sells during the same period.
-In this article, we will take a closer look at Anthony Hayes, Dominari Holdings Inc, and the implications of this insider buying activity.
+This move is significant as it reflects the confidence of the company's top executive in the future prospects of Dominari Holdings Inc. In this article, we will take a closer look at Anthony Hayes, Dominari Holdings Inc, and the implications of this insider buying activity.

 Who is Anthony Hayes?